nowitsabby/dark-rpg-nextjs/assets/srd/character/creation.md

 ## Stage 5: Give the Character Life

 Lastly, it is time for each player to give his character the unique personality that sets him apart from his fellow Acolytes\.
-This stage helps the players define their characters’ names, appearances, past, histories with other PCs or important NPCs, and more\.
+This stage helps the players define their characters' names, appearances, past, histories with other PCs or important NPCs, and more\.

 ### Gender, Appearance, and Personal Details

 The war\-torn worlds of the 41st Millennium are home to an unfathomable number of different types of people\.
 A character can have any desired gender, unless the GM or a specific origin or background would preclude such an option otherwise\.
-The same goes for appearance, which should follow any details made as part of the character’s creation, but otherwise be open to free construction\.
+The same goes for appearance, which should follow any details made as part of the character's creation, but otherwise be open to free construction\.
 As a player is creating the appearance of his character, he should keep in mind the descriptions given in the character creation options he has chosen, as those can often give ideas as to how those from that life might appear\.
 For example, feral worlders are often large and muscular while the servants of the Adeptus Mechanics are usually covered in cybernetics and the red robes of their order\.
 Many hive worlders are pale, having never seen their sun\.
 A character from the Adeptus Astra Telepathica could be uncomfortable in crowds, but an Outcast might welcome them as new sources of income\.
 These are only suggestions, however, as there is no such thing as a typical character\.
 There are commonalities within origins, backgrounds, and roles, and players should look to them to guide character creation, but fashioning characters with their own unique details can be very rewarding and make for warbands that stand apart\.

 ### Twist of Destiny

-Beyond the choices that have led a character into service for his Inquisitor, that character’s strange and twisted destiny has played a large part in his life\.
-To represent the effects of this winding fate on the character’s life, each character must roll 1d100 during character creation and compare the result to the Divinations Table, immediately applying the listed affects\.
+Beyond the choices that have led a character into service for his Inquisitor, that character's strange and twisted destiny has played a large part in his life\.
+To represent the effects of this winding fate on the character's life, each character must roll 1d100 during character creation and compare the result to the Divinations Table, immediately applying the listed affects\.

 #### Divinations Table
 D100 ROLL|PROPHECY                                                |EFFECT
 ---------|--------------------------------------------------------|------------------------------------------
 01       |Mutation without, corruption within.                    |Roll one Malignancy and apply the result.
-02–05    |Trust in your fear.                                     |Increase this character’s Perception by 5, He also gains the Phobia Mental Disorder.
+02–05    |Trust in your fear.                                     |Increase this character's Perception by 5, He also gains the Phobia Mental Disorder.
 06–09    |Humans must die so that humanity can endure.            |This character gains the Jaded talent.
 If he already possesses this talent, increase his Willpower characteristic by 2 instead.
 10–13    |The pain of the bullet is ecstasy compared to damnation.|Reduce this character's Agility characteristic by 3.
 The first time this character suffers Critical damage each session, roll 1d10.
 On a result of 10, he does not suffer any Critical Effects, though the damage still counts as Critical damage.
 14–17    |Be a boon to your allies and the bane of your enemies.  |This character gains the Hatred (choose any one) talent.
 If he already possessed this talent, increase his Strength characteristic by 2 instead.